 To remove from bowls, open plastic wrap, flip cakes onto a baking sheet, and remove plastic wrap.
 Freeze cakes while making meringue.

 Preheat oven to 500 degrees.
-Make the meringue: Heat egg whites, sugar, and cream of tartar in a heatproof bowl of a mixer set over a pan of simmering water, whisking often, until sugar dissolves and mixture is warm to the touch, about 2 minutes.
+Heat egg whites, sugar, and cream of tartar in a heatproof bowl of a mixer set over a pan of simmering water, whisking often, until sugar dissolves and mixture is warm to the touch, about 2 minutes.
 Transfer bowl to mixer, and whisk until stiff peaks form, about 10 minutes.

 Cover each assembled cake with 1 cup meringue.
 Bake until meringue is browned, 2 to 3 minutes.
 Alternatively, hold a small handheld kitchen torch at a 90-degree angle 3 to 4 inches from surface of meringue.
 Move flame back and forth until browned and caramelized.